Ceratioidei: Reproduction

-Generally, the males locate their mates through a combination of visual and olfactory means, though some species are thought to specialize in one sense at the cost of the other: with some relying solely on vision, possessing an unusually wide binocular field of vision to detect bioluminescent caruncles on the dorsum of females (Ceratiidae), or exceptionally developed olfactory structures within their nostrils to detect female pheromones (Gigantactinidae).
+Generally, males locate females through a combination of visual and olfactory means, though some species are thought to specialize in one sense at the cost of the other: with some relying solely on vision, possessing an unusually wide binocular field of vision to detect bioluminescent caruncles on the dorsum of females (Ceratiidae), or exceptionally developed olfactory structures within their nostrils to detect female pheromones (Gigantactinidae).
 In some families, such as Centrophrynids and Neoceratiids, the methods males use to locate females remain unclear.